dhocker/udmx-pyusb/Readme.md

     dev.open()
     dev.send_single_value(0, 255) # sends the value 255 to DMX channel 1
     dev.close()

+In this example, the open() method will default to opening the first uDMX interface with vendor ID 0x16c0 and product ID 0x05dc.

 ## Learning Notes
 Here are some notes from this learning exercise.